MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-used-to-catch-runtime-errors.md

 ---
 layout: post
-title: "How grug catches runtime errors"
+title: "How grug used to catch runtime errors"
 date: 2024-11-01 12:00:00 +0100
 ---